- Risk key

 The risk of corruption in the Swiss natural resource sector is low.
 The government is highly engaged with various initiatives to improve the governance of natural resource extraction, including financial and governing support to the Extractive Industries Transparency Initiative (EITI).
 The EITI aims at improving the accountability of the expenses and profits deriving from the oil, gas and mining industries around the world.
 Switzerland has also contributed to the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, which assists producers in fulfilling their duties under the Dodd-Frank Act, and has launched the Better Gold Initiative to promote sustainable value chains for gold extraction and trade (EITI, Feb.
 2014).

-The Federal Council passed the Federal Act on Expanding Criminal Liability for Breaches of Professional Confidentiality in 2015.
+Both praise and criticism have been directed to Switzerland’s efforts in revising its secrecy regulations.
+Switzerland has recently signed a tax transparency agreement with the European Union to put an end to bank secrecy for EU residents.
+The agreement will be enforced in 2018 to allow both sides to start sharing data on EU resident’s financial accounts (RT, May 2015).
+The Federal Council recently passed the Federal Act on Expanding Criminal Liability for Breaches of Professional Confidentiality.
 This has increased the penalties for whistleblowers breaking Swiss secrecy laws from three to five years imprisonment (The Wall Street Journal, July 2015).
 Rudolf Elmer, involved in one of the more reported whistleblower cases on banking secrecy, ended up being fined USD 51,700, payable if another crime is committed.
 Rudolf Elmer was charged for submitting confidential client data to the website WikiLeaks (The Wall Street Journal, Jan.
 2015).
-Elmer claims that he was pursued for revealing the public financial data on politicians accused of corruption, along with companies linked to Bin Laden’s family, shady arms brokers and Mexican officials linked to drug dealers (Tax Justice Network, July 2015).
-Mr. Elmer continues to fight with Swiss authorities; he has faced a total of 48 prosecutorial interrogations (The Economist, Dec.
-2017).
+Elmer claims that he was pursued to reveal the public financial data on politicians accused of corruption, along with companies linked to Bin Laden’s family, shady arms brokers and Mexican officials linked to drug dealers (Tax Justice Network, July 2015).

 The Swiss Criminal Code criminalizes active and passive bribery and bribery of foreign public officials.
 Bribery in the private sector is criminalized under the Unfair Competition Act, which also prohibits abuse of office, extortion and money laundering.
 Bribing Swiss and foreign public officials is punishable by up to five years’ imprisonment, while private sector bribery carries sentences of up to three years’ imprisonment (CMS 2016).
 A company can be held criminally liable under the Criminal Code for acts of corruption committed by individuals working on its behalf (CMS 2016).
 A company that ‘has not undertaken all requisite and reasonable organizational precautions’ required to prevent the corrupt act is subject to criminal prosecution and a fine of up to CHF 5 million (CMS 2016).
 Switzerland revised its rules, including criminalizing bribery using a third party, for private bribery in 2016 following the scandals involving FIFA, in order to make prosecution easier (Lexology, Aug.
 2017a).
 There is no exception for facilitation payments under Swiss law for domestic bribery, but authorities have clarified that small facilitation payments are considered illegal if they lead a public official to breach his or her duties or influence the power of discretion (CMS 2016).
 Making a facilitation payment to a foreign official is not criminalized (CMS 2016).
 Gifts and hospitality can be considered illegal depending on the value, intent, and benefit obtained (Lexology, Aug.
 2017a).
 Swiss law discourages civil servants from accepting any advantage that can influence the impartiality of their services, but the limit set on gifts given to public employees varies between departments and cantons (ICS 2017).
 The government enforced anti-corruption laws effectively (HRR 2017).
 Despite GRECO recommendations, Switzerland has still no legislation concerning the transparency of party funding (GRECO 2015).
 The law on federal staff makes reporting on corrupt practices an obligation of federal office holders.
 The country lacks specific laws on the protection of whistleblowers and whistleblowers are liable to civil and criminal penalties (Lexology, Aug.
 2017b).